git-sumana/smartparking/README.md

 - The system monitors parking slots and displays availability on the LCD.
 - Access data remotely via Thingspeak Cloud.
-- You can monitor the same using ThingsViewer Mobile Application
+- You can monitor the same using ThingsViewer Mobile Application.